Domesticated plants and animals of Austronesia: Piper excelsum (kawakawa)

 Kawakawa (Piper excelsum) is a small tree or shrub endemic to New Zealand and nearby Norfolk Island and Lord Howe Island.
-It was exploited by Austronesian settlers based on previous knowledge of the kava, as the latter could not survive in the colder climates of Aotearoa.
+It was exploited by Austronesian settlers based on previous knowledge of the kava, as the latter could not survive in the colder climates of New Zealand.
 The Māori name for the plant, kawakawa, is derived from the same etymon as kava, but reduplicated.
 It is a sacred tree among the Māori people.
 It is seen as a symbol of death, corresponding to the rangiora (Brachyglottis repanda) which is the symbol of life.
 Boughs of kawakawa are often used in purification rituals.

 However, kawakawa's resemblance to true kava is only superficial.
 Kawakawa roots do not have psychoactive properties.
 Instead, kawakawa's primary use is for traditional medicine.

 Piper methysticum (kava)

 Kava (Piper methysticum) is a small tree or shrub believed to have been domesticated in either New Guinea or Vanuatu by Papuans.
 It is believed to be a domesticated variety of Piper subbullatum which is native to New Guinea and the Philippines.

 It was spread by Austronesians after contact into the rest of Polynesia.
 It is endemic to Oceania and is not found in other Austronesian groups.
 Kava has great cultural and religious significance among Polynesians.
 The roots are pounded and mixed with water then strained through fibers.
 The resulting cloudy gray liquid is bitter with mildly psychoactive and narcotic properties, with a common effect being numbness around the lips and mouth.
-However, it is not hallucinogenic nor addictive.
+However, it is not hallucinogenic or addictive.
 The potency of the root depends on the age of the plants.
 The leaves and roots can also be chewed directly resulting in a numbing effect and relaxation.
 It is traditionally consumed both in everyday social interactions and in religious rituals.
-Kava reached Hawaii, but it is absent in Aotearoa where it can not grow.
+Kava reached Hawaii, but it is absent in New Zealand where it can not grow.

 Consumption of kava is also believed to be the reason why betel chewing, ubiquitous elsewhere, was lost for Austronesians in Oceania.

 According to Lynch (2002), the reconstructed Proto-Polynesian term for the plant, *kava, was derived from the Proto-Oceanic term *kawaRi in the sense of a "bitter root" or "potent root [used as fish poison]".
 It originally referred to Zingiber zerumbet, which was used to make a similar mildly psychoactive bitter drink in Austronesian rituals.
 Cognates for *kava include Pohnpeian sa-kau; Tongan, Niue, Rapa Nui, Tuamotuan, and Rarotongan kava; Samoan and Marquesan ʻava; and Hawaiian ʻawa.
 In some languages, most notably Māori kawa, the cognates have come to mean "bitter", "sour", or "acrid" to the taste.

 In the Cook Islands, the reduplicated forms of kawakawa or kavakava are also applied to the unrelated members of the genus Pittosporum.
 And in other languages like in Futunan, compound terms like kavakava atua refer to other species belonging to the genus Piper.
 The reduplication of the base form is indicative of falsehood or likeness, in the sense of "false kava".